Also: Can you compost dough?

 Can you compost dough?

 If you’ve attempted to make bread or anything that involves dough, you may, from time to time, encounter the odd disaster.
 We’ve all been there.
 These embarrassments can be hidden in the compost pile.
 It will behave in much the same way as baked bread.
-It will go mouldy, the yeast factor will come into play and help with the degeneration.
-It will decompose with the rest of the compost.
+The yeast factor will come into play and help with the degeneration.

 Looking around to see the experiences of others, I’ve found a few thoughts and ideas that cover the subject of yeast.